A Survey on Multi-Task Learning: MTL Models

 \subsection{Comparisons among Different Approaches}

 Based on the above introduction, we can see that different approaches exhibit their own characteristics.
-Specifically, the feature learning approach can learn common features, which are generic and transferable to all the tasks at hand and even new tasks, for all the tasks.
-When there exist outlier tasks which are unrelated to other tasks, the learned features can be influenced by outlier tasks significantly and they can cause the performance deterioration, making this approach not so robust to outlier tasks.
+Specifically, the feature learning approach can learn common features, which are generic and invariant to all the tasks at hand and even new tasks, for all the tasks.
+When there exist outlier tasks which are unrelated to other tasks, the learned features can be influenced by outlier tasks significantly and they may cause the performance deterioration.
 By assuming that the parameter matrix is low-rank, the low-rank approach can explicitly learn the subspace of the parameter matrix or implicitly achieve that via some convex or non-convex regularizer.
 This approach is powerful but it seems applicable to only linear models, making nonlinear extensions non-trivial to be devised.
 The task clustering approach performs clustering on the task level in terms of model parameters and it can identify task clusters each of which consists of similar tasks.
 A major limitation of the task clustering approach is that it can capture positive correlations among tasks in the same cluster but ignore negative correlations among tasks in different clusters.
-Moreover, even though some methods in this category can automatically determine the number of clusters, most of them still need a model selection method such as cross validation to determine it, which may bring more computational cost.
+Moreover, even though some methods in this category can automatically determine the number of clusters, most of them still need a model selection method such as cross validation to determine it, which may bring additional computational costs.
 The task relation learning approach can learn model parameters and pairwise task relations simultaneously.
-The learned task relations can give us insight about the relationships between tasks and they improve the interpretability.
-The decomposition approach can be viewed as extensions of other parameter-based approaches by equipping multi-level parameters and hence they can model more complex task structure, i.e., tree structure.
+The learned task relations can give us insights about the relations between tasks and hence they improve the interpretability.
+The decomposition approach can be viewed as extensions of other parameter-based approaches by equipping multi-level parameters and hence they can model more complex task structure, e.g., tree structure.
 The number of components in the decomposition approach is important to the performance and needs to be carefully determined.